Simplice Ribouem

-Ribouem won bronze for Cameroon in the 85kg event at the 2006 Commonwealth Games.
-He was an Australian gold medallist at the 2010 Commonwealth Games, winning a gold medal in the 85kg event.
+Ribouem won bronze for Cameroon in the 85 kg event at the 2006 Commonwealth Games.
+He was an Australian gold medallist at the 2010 Commonwealth Games, winning a gold medal in the 85 kg event.
 Ribouem did not medal in the 2011 World Weightlifting Championships – Men's 94 kg.
 He won silver competing for Australia at the 2014 Commonwealth Games.
 Ribouem won a silver at the 2016 Oceania Weightlifting Championships.